8 Machine Learning (ML) Internships for High School Students

 Stipend: None

-If you are interested in the application of AI and machine learning in the field of medicine and healthcare, consider this research internship.
-The program will include lectures on the fundamentals of AI in healthcare, mentoring by Stanford researchers, guest lectures, and group projects involving hands-on work.
-During the internship, you will focus on developing innovative AI solutions to advance human health, which would include several aspects of machine learning.
-The program doesn’t offer any academic credit but you will receive a certificate of completion.
-As a virtual program that is offered by a prestigious institution, this program is a solid choice for those who can’t travel or leave their homes.
-Although, each cohort usually accepts 20 interns so the process can be quite selective.
+If you are interested in the application of AI and machine learning in medicine and healthcare, consider this research internship.
+The program includes lectures on the fundamentals of AI in healthcare, mentorship by Stanford researchers, guest lectures, and group projects.
+During the internship, you will focus on developing innovative AI solutions to advance human health, which includes several aspects of machine learning.
+You will receive a certificate of completion.
+Each cohort usually accepts 20 interns, so the application process is quite selective.

 Application deadline: First week of February